 - 1 representative from the College of Technology

-- Two at-large untenured/tenure track (assistant or associate professors) representatives.
+- Two at-large non-administrative untenured/tenure track (assistant or associate professors) representatives.
 Untenured and tenure-track representatives serve with vote, except on matters related to review of internal grants and review of research centers and institutes.

 - The following five Members, serving ex officio without vote:

 - 1 designee from the Student Research Office

 - If a member is appointed to an administrative position, he/she will serve as an ex officio member.

 Representatives are expected to attend each meeting of the PNW-FRB, to be held from 10 to 11:30 a.m., the first Friday of every month.
 If a representative cannot attend a meeting, he or she should notify the chair in advance of the absence.
 There will be no substitute representatives for missed meetings.